 Are We Nearing the Death of the Personal Check?

-According to a recent survey conducted by GoCardless, 47% of people can’t remember the last time they used a check and nearly 1 out of 5 Americans admit to not knowing how to write out a check.
-Given these stats, it’s pretty clear that the personal check has been rapidly waning in popularity — but will it ever fully go extinct?
+According to a recent GOBankingRates survey, 45% of people haven’t written a check in the last year.
+The next largest group — 23% — only write checks once a month.
+It’s pretty clear that the personal check has been rapidly waning in popularity — but will it ever fully go extinct?
 According to some experts, the answer is yes.

 Checks Don’t Fit in With Our New, Digitized ‘Normal’